Patriotic Atheist American Heritage

 On a very personal level, who they were and what they did has shaped who I am personally, and what I do.
 Their behavior, values, strengths, words, intelligence, and deeds are my heritage, and I am the culmination of their legacy.

-My favorite ancestor is my 11th great aunt, Anne Marbury Hutchinson.
+One of my favorite ancestors is my 11th great aunt, Anne Marbury Hutchinson.
 Anne Hutchinson was a well-liked and respected mother of 15 children.
 She was brilliant, charismatic, and a passionate intellectual.
 She was also the polestar of a controversy that nearly shattered the religious experiment that was the infant Massachusetts Bay Colony.

 Anne and her husband Will came to America in 1634 with a Puritan minister named John Cotton, who would eventually become the most preeminent theologian in the Massachusetts Bay Colony.
-Unlike the Puritan ministers already in Boston when he and the Hutchinsons arrived, John Cotton believed that a person had no control over his own salvation, but had to depend on God’s grace.
+Unlike the Puritan ministers already in Boston when he and the Hutchinsons arrived, John Cotton believed that a person had no control over his salvation, which depended solely on God’s grace.
 This was Calvinist predestination in its purest sense, but it was contrary to what other Puritan ministers were teaching.
 They taught that the good works done by a person were the only ticket to salvation.

 Boston was a small town in 1634.
 Click to embiggen, and note that every single household is listed.
 Will & Anne Hutchinson and their large extended family stayed with friends and relatives while their own home was being built.
 The population of the entire Massachusetts Bay Colony and Plymouth Plantations was about 5,000 people.
 (Map from the Norman B. Leventhal Map Center Collection at the Boston Public Library)